nburls/MoistureBudget/README.md

 The code is tested using the output from two Community Atmospheric Model v5 (CAM5) simulations that have both the meridional (VQ) and zonal (UQ) moisture transport terms saved.

-The model output files used for testing are too big for testing so contact me directly if you would like to use them.
+The model output files used for testing are too big to upload so contact me directly if you would like to use them.